 - Complete the online international student application for admission.
-The \$75 application fee is required.
-Manhattan College does not grant application fee waivers to international students. - 2.
+The \$75 application fee is required. - 2.
 Submit secondary (high school) records or national exams if applicable: - a.
-Transcript of courses with grades/marks; (with English translations as applicable.) - b.
+Transcript(s) of courses with grades/marks; (Evaluated and translated, when applicable, by a NACES approved agency.) - b.
 Students with British system O-level examinations must present a minimum of 5 passes with credit. - c.
 To meet admission deadlines, students who apply before completing the final term of secondary school will be admitted contingent upon satisfactory completion of secondary school.
-After completion of secondary school, documentation of graduation and/or completion of official examination results are required. - · Proof of English Proficiency (Submit one of the following): - a.
+After completion of secondary school, documentation of graduation and/or completion of official examination results are required. - Proof of English Proficiency (Submit one of the following): - a.
 IBT TOEFL of 80 or higher; - b.
 IELTS score of 6.5 or higher; - c.
 SAT score of 500 or higher in Verbal; - d.
 Successful completion of English Composition I and/or II courses at a US regionally accredited college or university - e.
 Duolingo English test of 105 or higher; - f.
 Successful completion of International Baccalaureate Diploma; - e.
 Successful completion of level 112 or higher at an accredited ELS English Language Center; - g.
 Successful completion of the IELP Level 6.